 Paid for services could be much more effective.
 Although it is a free tool, you also need to consider the cost of the time it takes employees to fill the role.

-Advertising on social media increases the number of applicants of both high and low quality.
-In some cases, it could be more cost-effective to use a job board that can ease the workload.
+Job advertising on social media increases the number of applicants of both high and low quality.
+In some cases, it could be more cost-effective to use job board advertising to ease the workload.
 Their systems and personnel can vet an applicant for required skills, qualifications and experience.

 There may be instances where you don’t want recruiters or employees to find out about a job you are advertising.
 Putting this on social media removes the possibility of advertising discreetly.